Risk Aware Benchmarking of Large Language Models: Introduction

 \section{Introduction}

-Foundation models such as large language models have shown remarkable capabilities and opportunities redefining the field of artificial intelligence.
+Foundation models such as large language models (LLMs) have shown remarkable capabilities redefining the field of artificial intelligence.
 At the same time, they present pressing and challenging socio-technical risks regarding the trustworthiness of their outputs and their alignment with human values and ethics \citep{bommasani2021opportunities}.
-Evaluating LLMs is therefore a multi-dimensional problem, where those risks are assessed across diverse tasks and domains \citep{chang2023survey}.\\
+Evaluating LLMs is therefore a multi-dimensional problem, where those risks are benchmarked across diverse tasks and domains \citep{chang2023survey}.

-In order to quantify these risks, \cite{liang2022holistic,wang2023decodingtrust,huang2023trustgpt} proposed benchmarks of automatic metrics for probing the trustworthiness of LLMs including accuracy, robustness, fairness, toxicity of the outputs, etc. Human evaluation benchmarks can be even more nuanced, and are often employed when tasks surpass the scope of standard metrics.
+In order to quantify these risks, \cite{liang2022holistic,wang2023decodingtrust,huang2023trustgpt,sun2024trustllm} proposed benchmarks of automatic metrics for probing the trustworthiness of LLMs.
+These metrics include accuracy, robustness, fairness, toxicity of the outputs, etc. Human evaluation benchmarks can be even more nuanced, and are often employed when tasks surpass the scope of standard metrics.
 Notable benchmarks based on human and automatic evaluations include, among others, Chatbot Arena \citep{zheng2023judging}, HELM \citep{bommasani2023holistic}, MosaicML’s Eval, Open LLM Leaderboard \citep{open-llm-leaderboard}, and BIG-bench \citep{srivastava2022beyond}, each catering to specific evaluation areas such as chatbot performance, knowledge assessment, and domain-specific challenges.
 Traditional metrics, however, sometimes do not correlate well with human judgments.
-Aiming for a better alignment with human judgments, some approaches utilize ChatGPT/GPT-4 for natural language generation evaluations \citep{liu2023gpteval, zhang2023summit, hada2023large}.\\
+Aiming for a better alignment with human judgments, some approaches utilize ChatGPT/GPT-4 for natural language generation evaluations \citep{liu2023gpteval, zhang2023summit, hada2023large}.